JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/IPv4 Address Provisioning.md

 - What?
-	- IPv4 addressing assigns unique 32-
+	- IPv4 addressing assigns unique 32-bits addresses to devices on a network.
+It's used to identify devices in Layer 3 (Network Layer)
+	- Provisioning is the process of assigning these addresses to devices in a network, either manually (static as)